civilisation

 Conclusion

-The sources of religion serve as guides that provide humanity with the right direction.
+Religious sources serve as guides that provide humanity with the right direction.
 They shape morality, support social progress, and enrich spiritual growth.
 Through these four foundational sources of Dharma, human life can become ideal, harmonious, and purposeful.

 Modern View of Religion